From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: Experiments

 \subsubsection{Implementation details.}

 Each pre-training model undergoes both zero-shot and few-shot prediction experiments.
 In the zero-shot experiment phase, we directly test the pre-trained model on the test set of each small dataset without any fine-tuning.
 In the few-shot experiment phase, we utilize 10\% of the training data from each dataset and conduct testing on the test set.
-In the fine-tuning experiment, there are two points worth noting: (1) we conducted two separate experiments---one where we froze the Backbone while fine-tuning only the Encoder-Decoder, and another where we froze the Encoder-Decoder while fine-tuning only the Backbone; and (2) during fine-tuning, we utilized grid search to select the optimal learning rate for each model, trained for as many epochs as possible with an early stopping criterion set to 3, to maximize the fine-tuning potential of each model on every dataset.
-To ensure a fair comparison, we set the look-back window $ L $ to 672 and fixed the forecasting horizon $ H $ at 96 for all models.
+In the fine-tuning experiment, there are two points worth noting: (1) we conducted two separate experiments---one where we froze the Backbone while fine-tuning only the Tokenizer-Detokenizer, and another where we froze the Tokenizer-Detokenizer while fine-tuning only the Backbone; and (2) during fine-tuning, we utilized grid search to select the optimal learning rate for each model, trained for as many epochs as possible with an early stopping criterion set to 3, to maximize the fine-tuning potential of each model on every dataset.
+To ensure a fair comparison, we set the look-back window $ L $ to 672 and fixed the forecasting horizon $H$ at 96 for all models.
 To reduce training overhead, the patch size was consistently set to 96.
 Our experiments present results only for predicting 96 steps, with each experiment repeated five times and the results averaged.
 In the comparison of the three pre-training models, the best-performing results are emphasized in bold.
+Additionally, we also evaluated the impact of varying patch sizes and forecast horizons.
+Detailed results are provided in Appendix~\ref{sec:appendix_6}.
+While some configurations yield minor differences, our main findings remain consistent.